 So, this morning I surrendered my tongue to Jesus and asked Him to control my tongue today.
-I asked him to help me remember to pause before I speak to my husband, especially when I’m angry or frustrated!
-I asked God to remind me during that pause to speak words that are kind and loving, even if I’m asking my husband to stop a certain behavior or trying to explain my frustration.
+Would you be willing to ask God to help you remember to pause before you speak to your husband, especially when you’re angry or frustrated!
+Maybe you would benefit from asking God to remind you during that pause to speak words that are kind and loving, even if you’re asking your husband to stop a certain behavior or trying to explain your frustration.
 I know this is a prayer the Lord will answer because God tells us several times in the Bible to speak gracious words.
 Ecclesiastes 10:12 “Words from the mouth of the wise are gracious, but fools are consumed by their own lips.”

-Will you join me in praying for God to help us catch ourselves the minute we’re about to say something disrespectful, sarcastic, negative, critical, or arrogant toward our husbands?
+Will you courageously begin praying for God to help you catch yourself the minute you’re about to say something disrespectful, sarcastic, negative, critical, or arrogant toward your husband?